Before I begin…a huge favor:

-I have terrible asthma.
-Please do not wear any perfume or cologne to your session or we may need to reschedule.
+I have asthma so I need to ask a huge favor.
+Please do not wear perfume or cologne to your session or we may need to reschedule.
 Thanks in advance for your consideration.

 Where is the studio?